Clemson vs. TCU College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Clemson Performance Insights

-- The Tigers outscore opponents by 10.8 points per game (scoring 79.3 points per game to rank 93rd in college basketball while giving up 68.5 per outing to rank 119th in college basketball) and have a +86 scoring differential overall.
+- The Tigers average 79.3 points per game (93rd in college basketball) while giving up 68.5 per outing (119th in college basketball).
+They have a +86 scoring differential overall and outscore opponents by 10.8 points per game.

-- The 35.6 rebounds per game Clemson averages rank 82nd in college basketball, and are 5.8 more than the 29.8 its opponents pull down per contest.
+- Clemson ranks 82nd in college basketball at 35.6 rebounds per game.
+That's 5.8 more than the 29.8 its opponents average.

-- Clemson makes 10 three-pointers per game (15th in college basketball), two more than its opponents (8).
-It is shooting 41% from deep (eighth-best in college basketball) while allowing opponents to shoot 33.7%.
+- Clemson connects on 10 three-pointers per game (15th in college basketball), two more than its opponents (8).

 TCU Performance Insights

-- The Horned Frogs outscore opponents by 25.6 points per game (posting 91.7 points per game, sixth in college basketball, and conceding 66.1 per outing, 74th in college basketball) and have a +179 scoring differential.
+- The Horned Frogs put up 91.7 points per game (sixth in college basketball) while allowing 66.1 per outing (74th in college basketball).
+They have a +179 scoring differential and outscore opponents by 25.6 points per game.

-- TCU averages 36.1 rebounds per game (61st in college basketball) while allowing 25.9 per outing to opponents.
-It outrebounds opponents by 10.2 boards per game.
+- TCU comes out on top in the rebound battle by an average of 10.2 boards.
+It pulls down 36.1 rebounds per game (61st in college basketball) compared to its opponents' 25.9.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.